 A scholarship is a form of financial aid that does not need to be repaid.
 Scholarship eligibility may be need-based (as determined by the FAFSA - Free Application for Federal Student Aid) or merit-based.
 You're encouraged to apply for scholarships as part of your financial aid plan.

-We're pleased to award nearly $4 million in scholarships annually to students enrolled full-time at BU.
+We're pleased to award more than $4.2 million in scholarships annually to students enrolled full-time at BU.
 Priority consideration is given to grades and extracurricular activities.Scholarships are available in many academic programs of study as well as in the arts and athletics.
 Awards are also offered to students who reside in certain communities or who meet other special criteria.

 View the complete list of BU Scholarships.